 for that particular user.

 - It means that the acceptability of a product, including EDC systems, can be a total of various aspects of human-computer interaction and product ownership.

-An EDC system needs to be easily taken up, understood, and utilized fully by the user.
+- An EDC system needs to be taken up, understood, and utilized fully by the user.
 The learning curve should be acceptable and not too steep.

 Clinical researchers are aware and the word spreads fast

-Considering the complexities of clinical trials, most of the users in the industry undergo a very fast realization of how user-friendly a system is.
+Considering the complexities of clinical trials, most of the users in the industry undergo fast realization of how user-friendly a system is.
 With a need to use these systems quite frequently by different kinds of users – clinical study coordinators, investigators, clinical trial monitors, etc. to name a few, any product is likely to generate an impression rather quickly.

 What becomes more interesting is how this impression spreads across the industry.